Radio Works and Performances:

 Franz Kafka’s “Amerika” novel was staged by Johann Kresnik at Bremer Theater.
 The play’s setting included an installation based on Hinterlandt sounds and Julia Baier photography.

-The track “Motion” off 2011 Hinterlandt album Migration Motion Movement was re-interpreted by Australian producers Seaworthy, Lawrence English, Telafonica, Broken Chip, Puzahki, AFXJIM, Godswounds, and Simo Soo.
+The track “Motion” off 2011 Hinterlandt album Migration Motion Movement was re-interpreted by Australian producers Lawrence English, Seaworthy, Telafonica, Broken Chip, Puzahki, AFXJIM, Godswounds, and Simo Soo.
 Results were released as a full album called “Through the Motions” on Feral Media.
-Godswounds even made a fancy video clip for their track.
+Godswounds made a video clip for their track.

 2012 Serious Beak: Hinterlandt added more noise to this amazing math-rock band.

 2011 Emil Klotzsch: Hinterlandt reconstructed a poem recording for Goethe-Institut.

 2011 Telafonica: Hinterlandt turned one of their songs into a lullaby.

 2011 Simo Soo: Hinterlandt pumped up one of the electro-noise rapper’s tracks.

 2011 John Kannenberg: Hinterlandt treated underwater field recordings by this US sound artist.

 2004 Deep Turtle: Hinterlandt made three new versions of a song by the Finnish jazzcore legends.